Redecol has stepped in to this key problem space and has developed a new device to help asthmatics monitor their condition.

 It links to their smart devices.

-The device will automatically record the result and plot trends so that it can give an early warning when symptoms are starting to worsen so that the patient can alter their medicine use.
+The device will automatically record lung function results and plot trends so that it can give an early warning when symptoms are starting to worsen.
+This will enable the patient to proactively manage their symptoms according to their asthma plan.